basecamp/bc3-api/sections/gauges.md

 Legacy project-scoped routes
 -----------------------------

-The following project-scoped routes are still supported and will remain available, but flat routes above are the canonical form for new integrations.
+The following project-scoped routes are still supported for individual needle operations, but flat routes above are the canonical form for new integrations.

-* `GET /buckets/1/gauge/needles.json` → [Get gauge needles](#get-gauge-needles)
 * `GET /buckets/1/gauge/needles/2.json` → [Get a gauge needle](#get-a-gauge-needle)
-* `POST /buckets/1/gauge/needles.json` → [Create a gauge needle](#create-a-gauge-needle)
 * `PUT /buckets/1/gauge/needles/2.json` → [Update a gauge needle](#update-a-gauge-needle)
 * `DELETE /buckets/1/gauge/needles/2.json` → [Destroy a gauge needle](#destroy-a-gauge-needle)